 - The full name and DOB of the Missing Person

-- Physical description or a recent photograph of the Missing Person
+- To provide a Physical description or a recent photograph of the Missing Person

 - Details of any mobile phone numbers, social media accounts or vehicle registrations

-- A list of friends/associates or possible locations.
+- A list of friends and/or possible locations the Missing person frequents.

 - If known, any medical information that may increase the risk to the Missing Persons.
 E.g. mental health, dementia or diabetes.